 Analyzing Syllable Reduction

-Understanding syllable reduction can help you see why some syllables disappear in speech and how this affects learning language and literacy skills.
+Understanding syllable reduction can help you see why some syllables disappear in speech.
+This understanding also shows how this affects learning language and literacy skills.
 Knowing the types and their impacts makes it easier to assist in speech development.

 Types of Syllable Reduction